Experimental implementation of an emission-aware prosumer with online flexibility quantification and provision: Methodology

 \subsubsection{Uncontrolled loads}

 Uncontrolled loads refer to lighting, cooking and wet appliances.
-The current study considers an aggregated power $\hat{P}_t^\text{fix}\in \mathbb{R}_+$ of these appliances to account for their electricity consumption.
+This study aggregates the power $\hat{P}_t^\text{fix}\in \mathbb{R}_+$ of these appliances to account for their electricity consumption.
 The forecast is a combination of a 15-minute ahead persistence forecast and a 24-hour ahead persistence forecast.